St Edmund’s, Allestree & St Matthew’s, Darley Abbey are two parishes which share a Vicar & a Ministry Team.

 Peter Taylor is a Churchwarden at St Matthew's.
 Peter lived on Duffield Road in Darley Abbey from an early age.
 He attended the old village school, church, choir and scouts.
 His education continued at Herbert Strutt Grammar School in Belper.
 He married Dorothy at St Matthew’s.
 His career before retiring, was lecturing in Electrical and Electronic Engineering at Wilmorton College.

 David Brierley is a Churchwarden at St Matthews.
 He became warden just before Peter and Julie arrived in 2016.
 David and his wife Rita have lived in the parish for 30 years.
 He is heavily involved at Darley Abbey Cricket club and has a long connection with the scout group.
 David and Rita volunteer at the Derby Churches Winter Night -shelter.
 He still runs a few races and grows wonky veg!

 Caroline Audley is the Church Administrator for St Edmund's and St Matthew's.
 She moved away from Derbyshire to go to university in Sheffield where she met her husband Dave.
-Caroline and Dave married in St Edmund's in 2013 and have now moved back to Derby, their children were recently Christened at St Edmund's.
+Caroline and Dave married in St Edmund's in 2013 and have now moved back to Derby, their children were Christened at St Edmund's.
 You can usually find her in the Church Office, which is next to St Edmund's Church Hall, at the top of King's Croft.
 If you face the main church hall doors, her office is round to the left.

 Anna Oldknow is the Youth and Family Worker for St Nick's, the other Allestree parish church, and St Edmund's helps to fund her ministry - and (more importantly) benefits from her skills and talents.
 There is a longer biography at http://stnicksallestree.uk/node/37.